Store Swiftlet

 Configuration Guide

-- Restart the router for the changes to take effect.
+- Restart the router for changes to take effect.

 <swiftlet name="sys$store">